 By David H. Ringstrom

 A decade or two down the road we may consider “apps” to be the 2010s equivalent of 1980s shoulder pads and big hair.
-Spend a minute or two in the app store for your mobile device of choice, and you’ll uncover inane apps like iLickIt.
+Spend a minute or two in the app store for your mobile device of choice, and you’ll uncover inane apps like iLickIt

 Fortunately, there are some actual productivity-boosting tools starting to shoulder their way through the pack of thousands of apps for iPhones, iPads, and Android devices.

 is a Web-based remote access service with both free and paid monthly plans.
 The Ignition app allows you to remotely control a Mac or PC and, depending on your remote access plan, even stream sound from your computer to your remote device.

 offers Web-based document management services that integrate with QuickBooks.
 In turn, the free SmartVault app gives you access to your documents from anywhere, including iPhone, iPad, and Android device.

 mobile device.
 When you establish an account, Square sends you a card reader that attaches to the headphone jack of your device.
 To minimize risk, the service only works with card-present transactions, hence the reader, but payments are deposited as quickly as the next day.

 apps enable you to access your files from anywhere, which includes uploading from or downloading to your device, as well as sharing links to files.

 for the iPhone.
 Not resting on their laurels, the firm has now added iPad and Android versions of their app that tracks, values, and reports non-cash charitable donations for income tax purposes.
 Search the app store of your device to purchase.

-WebEx (free app) – Running late for an online meeting?
+(free app) – Running late for an online meeting?
 Jump in from anywhere with the free iPhone/iPad app

 About the author:

-David H. Ringstrom, CPA heads up Accounting Advisors, Inc., an Atlanta-based software and database consulting firm.
-Contact David at firstname.lastname@example.org, and consider attending one of his Microsoft Excel training webcasts presented by AccountingWEB partner CPE Link.
+David H. Ringstrom, CPA heads up Accounting Advisors, Inc., an Atlanta-based software and database consulting firm providing training and consulting services nationwide.
+Contact David at firstname.lastname@example.org or follow him on Twitter.
+David speaks at conferences about Microsoft Excel, and presents webcasts for several CPE providers, including AccountingWEB partner CPE Link.